 Insomnia.
 We’ve all experienced it, and each one of us can attest to the fact that it’s a dreadful place to be.
 Unfortunately, many people in early recovery experience fitful sleep for several days up to several months during drug or alcohol cessation.

 Several days to a few months - why the long time gap?
 Some people are just lucky and manage to sleep through detox.
 They look around at others complaining about exhaustion and wonder what all the fuss is about.
 Most people, however, experience at least a few nights of frequent awakening, not being able to fall asleep, or vivid dreams and nightmares.

-Try to develop a regular sleep routine that involves journaling, stretching, yoga or other quiet activities that produce a calming effect on your mind and body.
+Try to develop a regular sleep routine that involves writing, stretching, yoga or other quiet activities that produce a calming effect on your mind and body.